Fishest/school/_posts/2010-03-23-face-recognition.markdown

 training data.
 After removing only 33 from the set of 530, I was able to detect Bush in a collection of 5 other people.

+I then repeated this manual image thining process with the other four people (Tony Blair, Colin Powell, Donald Rumsfeld, and Gerhard Schroeder).
+In this way I was able to reproduce the success I had with Bush, but only for Powell and Rumsfeld.

+I tried using a number of different window sizes and image sizes, however, regardless of what I did, I was never able to get consistent results using all five image sets.
+I was able to get consistent results if I used the following sets:
+Bush, Powell, Rumsfeld and Blair, Schroeder.

 Performance Results
 ------------------------------------------------------------